YiDingg/YiDingg/ElectronicDesigns/Basic CMOS Op Amp using Discrete MOSFETs.md

-# Basic Two-Stage Op Amp using Discrete MOSFETs
+# Basic CMOS Op Amp using Discrete MOSFETs

 > [!Note|style:callout|label:Infor]
 > Initially published at 16:15 on 2025-05-06 in Beijing.